 Tough enough to last for at least a month in my back pocket without falling apart or looking shabby.

-Classy enough not to be a disgrace when pulled out it out in any situation (business meetings, hackathons, social gatherings)
+Classy enough not to be a disgrace when pulled out in any situation (business meetings, hackathons, social gatherings)

 Removable pages so notes can be transferred out at the end of the day and archived/recycled.
 This might seem unnecessary, but try it for a while and I think you'll agree it's amazingly empowering to have a completely fresh slate at the start of the day.